Pedal steel guitar punctuates this Americana ode to the blues.

 Long before she even had the thought of relocating to Music City, Bambi Lee Savage began working on what would become Berlin-Nashville Express while she was living in Berlin in the 90s.
 Immersed in punk/alternative/industrial music, it was the plaintive voice of Hank Williams first heard through the speakers of the infamous Ex n' Pop bar that quite unexpectedly opened the door to her country roots.
-While she was yet taking it in, a thrift store copy of "Coal Miner's Daughter" introduced her to Loretta Lynn - a fascinating study in purity and feminism with a voice and songwriting that cut to the heart.
+While she was yet taking it in, a thrift store copy of "Coal Miner's Daughter" introduced her to Loretta Lynn - a fascinating study in purity and feminism with a voice and songwriting that took a stand and cut to the heart.
 Added to the one core country artist in her repertoire - punk favorite Johnny Cash - her connection to country was established and her songwriting began to reflect it.

 "There I was in the heart of Europe, where I had gone to forge an independent, punk-rock-driven path.
 And instead I was suddenly being drawn back to the soul of Texas, where my parents are from, and the South, where my mom was raised and we lived when I was a child.
 It was just like the old saying: 'You can run, but you can't hide!'"